 The agricultural sector is heavily involved, and the production farm of the National Agricultural Training Institute of Tové and the agricultural high school of Agou (a school belonging to the Togolese State) have also joined.
 Currently, the initiative is well established and known throughout the prefecture of Kloto and with certain partners, such as GIZ, through its ProDED and ProEnergie projects.
-At Bar Bakula in the town of Kpalimé, lively transactions take place every Friday.
-We now have about fifteen regular producers who deliver the products, and about sixty consumers.
-More than 200 kg of products are delivered each month.
-Most of the orders are made from the Basket WhatsApp group.
-We have set up three groups, namely: the coordination group, the producers group, where the weekly compositions of the baskets are made in relation to the products available from each producer, and finally the large Organic Basket group, where the orders are made weekly and general discussions take place.

 The initiative operates with technical support from the Alliance for Nutrition in Togo, and Action Solidarité Tiers Monde in Luxembourg provided support for the official launch, funding for open house days and the equipment.
 Expenses are financed, in part, by a 10 per cent retention on weekly sales.